• Skip to primary navigation

 Nemours Children’s Specialty Care, Jacksonville

-Nemours Children’s Speciality care specialized in the diagnosing and treatment of all types of cerebral palsy and its associated disorders.
+Nemours Children’s Speciality Care specializes in diagnosing and treating all types of cerebral palsy and its associated disorders.

 The hospital’s cerebral palsy doctors have been recognized as “Best Doctors in America,” an organization that provides information regarding the top 50,000 medical experts.[4]